JakobRogstadius/MOSTACHI/README.md

 ## Output files

 MOSTACHI generates several files based on each simulated scenario.
-These are output to the folder specified in `mostachi-source\Commons\paths.xml`, with subfolders corresponding to scenario names.
+These are output to the folder specified in `mostachi-source/Commons/paths.xml`, with subfolders corresponding to scenario names.
 - `[scenario name]/*.driving_raster.txt` - contains aggregated data for all routes in a 5x5 km raster, for each year and vehicle type,
 - `[scenario name]/*.infra_raster.txt`- contains information about the installed capacity and utilization of each charging infrastructure site, for each year,
 - `[scenario name]/*.routes.txt` - contains information about cost-minimizing choices made for each route, vehicle type and year,